Ethel Sargant: Career

-In December 1904, Sargant was elected one of the first women to become a fellow of the Linnean Society of London, and she also became the first female on their council.
+In December 1904, Sargant was elected one of the first women to become a fellow of the Linnean Society of London, and she also became the first female on their council in 1906.

 After the deaths of her mother and sister, she moved to live at the Old Rectory in Girton village in 1912.
 She was elected an Honorary Fellow of Girton College in 1913 and was President of the British Federation of University Women from 1913 until 1918.
 She was the President of the Botanical Section at the British Association meeting at Birmingham in 1913.

 During World War I, she organised the register of university women qualified to do work of national importance, which was afterwards taken over by the Ministry of Labour.

 Ethel Sargant died in Sidmouth on 16 January 1918.

+Tax Resistance

+Sargant was an active member of the Women's Tax Resistance League.
+In March 1914 several articles of Sargant's property was seized under distraint and auctioned to pay her tax debt of £9 18s.
+Sargant had refused to pay the King's Taxes for at least a year, as a protest against being taxed for national expenditure without having a vote.
+The sale became a public event and protest meeting, attended by a considerable crowd of neighbours and attendees from Girton College and Cambridge.

 After death

 She bequeathed her botanical library and bookcases to Girton College.
 The Ethel Sargant Studentship for research into Natural Sciences was endowed by friends in her memory in 1919.
 Some of the reprints and monographs she collected and bound by subject are now housed in the Plant Sciences Library, University of Cambridge.
 An obituary was written by Agnes Arber.